abrahambotros/lore/README.markdown

 2. `*lore.Query.ExecuteThenParseSingle` - wraps sqlx.DB.Get
 3. `*lore.Query.ExecuteThenParseList` - wraps sqlx.DB.List

 All of these methods attempt to return the number of rows affected by the query, along with of course an error if one was encountered.
-See GoDoc for more details, especially regarding numRowsAffected (see comments for `Execute` in particular).
+See GoDoc/source for more details, especially regarding numRowsAffected (see comments for the `Execute` functions in particular).

 ```go
 /*